petha01/My-Website/index.md

   - Unit Testing: I used Jest to create unit tests on the website to make sure the website’s features work as required upon making new changes to the website.

 ## Projects
+- Dual Core AI Accelerator Microprocessor
+  - Verilog, Iverilog, Design Compiler, Innovus
+  - Designed a weight 2D-systolic array accelerator with configurable dimensions.
+  - Performed Hierarchical synthesis and placement and routing with Design Compiler and Innovus.
+  - Created a testbench that loads SRAM correctly and runs verifies the output of accelerator.
+  - Implemented clock gating to reduce power and multi-cycle path to remove timing violations in heavy logic paths.
+- Pioneer HDnn Research
+  - Designed RTL multiple baseline hyperdimensional neural network and the novel model presented.
+  - Gathered hardware results for publication using Design Compiler and PCACTI.
 - MyAdvantage Screen:
   - Python,  FastAPI, HTTP, HTML/JavaScript/CSS, Docker, RaspberryPi
   - Created a screen that displays ads and uses geolocation to display personalized ads if the user is nearby.